McGill-NLP/mcgill-nlp.github.io/_research_directions/poli-sci.md

 logo_dark_image_path: /assets/images/home/POM_logo-dark.png
 one-liner: "Investigating how digital platforms and emerging AI technologies shape political discourse, social polarization, and information ecosystems through data-driven computational social science"

-row_intro:
+---

-  - title: "Why should we care?"
+# Why should we care?
-    alt: "Motivation"
-    image_path: /assets/images/research_directions/poli-sci/motivation_img.webp
-    excerpt: "In the current digital age, the speed and spread of information has equipped individuals with the tools to influence the public agenda.
-However, the quality of this information varies widely, and can have wide-reaching consequences.
+The current digital age fundamentally changes how we as individuals and a society collect and distribute information.
+With these changes come powerful new approaches to influence the public agenda.
+However, the quality of shared information varies widely, and can have wide-reaching consequences.
 As the sophistication and accessibility of AI tools continue to expand, the authenticity of digital content has been increasingly called into question.
-Thus, our team stands at the forefront of the challenge to safeguard digital space, as we assess the nature of content and how it proliferates online."
+Our team stands at the forefront of the challenge to safeguard digital space, as we assess the nature of content and how it proliferates online.
----

-{% include feature_row id="row_intro" type="left" %}

 {% include sub_research-directions.html category="poli-sci" %}